Qiskit/qiskit-serverless/docs/deployment/client_configuration.rst

 Client configuration
 ====================

-Quantum serverless has client-server architecture, which means in order to interact with computational resources you need to have client library installed on your machine and then configured to talk to computational resources.
+Quantum Serverless has a client-server architecture, which means that in order to interact with computational resources, you need to have the client library installed on your machine and configured to communicate with the provider.

-Installation of client can be achieved by running
+To install the client library, run:

 .. code-block::

         pip install quantum_serverless

-Next we will need to configure our client to talk to computational resources.
+Next, we need to configure the client to communicate with the provider.
-This is happening through `Provider` configuration.
+This is done through the `GatewayProvider` configuration.

-Before we configure our client and provider we need to know couple of things:
-`username`/`password` a.k.a authentication details and `host` of our gateway server.
+Before we can configure the client and provider, we need to know two things: the `username/password` (authentication details) and the `host` of our gateway server.

-If you are using local docker-compose setup your user/password would be `user`/`password123` and host would be http://gateway:8000.
+If you are using the local docker-compose setup, your username and password would be `user` and `password123`, respectively, and the host would be `http://gateway:8000`.

-If you are using cloud deployment your cloud administrator will provide details on host and authentication.
+If you are using a cloud deployment, your cloud administrator will provide you with the details of the host and authentication.

-Will all necessary information in place we can start configuring our client
+Once you have all the necessary information, you can start configuring the client:

 .. code-block::